LesFerch/WinSetView/README.md

 Connected devices, such as phones and tablets, normally open in **Tiles** view with no option to easily change the view.
 The **Apply to folders** option is grayed out for such devices, requiring view changes to be done folder by folder.
 Enabling the **Use General Items view for connected devices** option causes such devices to open in the same view that has been set for **General Items**.

-Please note that this option actually causes *all virtual folders* to be displayed with the same view as General Items.
-Therefore, other virtual folders, such as *This PC* and *Network* will also be displayed with the General Items view.
-However, the separate view settings, available for *This PC* and *Network*, can be used to override the General Items view.
+Please note that this option actually causes all virtual folders, that share the General Items GUID, such as **This PC**, to be displayed with the same view as **General Items**.
+However, the separate view settings, available for *This PC*, can be used to override the General Items view.

 **Make All Folders Generic**